kangax/przilla/src/memory-bank/systemPatterns.md

 - **Composition over Inheritance:** Prefer composing functionality over using class inheritance.
 - **Repository Pattern:** Use the repository pattern for data access layers.
 - **DRY (Don't Repeat Yourself):** Avoid duplicating logic or data; reuse existing implementations where possible.

+## Testing Patterns

+- **Element-based Selection Only:** All tests must select elements by unique attributes (such as `data-testid`) and must never match or assert by text content.
+Matching by text in tests is strictly forbidden.
+This ensures tests are robust against copy changes, localization, and UI tweaks.
+All new and existing tests must follow this rule.

 ## Component Relationships